pretix/pretix-docs/docs/guides/resources-and-scheduling.md

 Your resource type "conference room" now has the "Projector" property which can be `1080p`, `720p`, or `None`.

 If you are using the properties feature to keep track of guides, you could create properties such as language skills, expertise, or target audiences.
+Once you are happy with your choices, click the :btn:Save: button.

 ![Page titled 'Create a new resource type', scrolled down to display the properties 'Languages' with the options English, German, Basque, or Toki Pona; 'Audiences' with the options adults, teenagers, or children; and 'Knowledge' with the options Greece, Egypt, or Sumer. ](../assets/screens/resources-scheduling/properties-guides.png "Resource type guide")

+In order to remove a property, click the :btn-icon:fa3-minus-circle: Remove: button next to it.
+This will display a box listing the resources that will be affected by this change.
+Removing the property will also remove that property from all affected resources, along with all defined values.
+If you are sure that you want to do this, confirm the removal by clicking :btn:Yes, remove this property:.

 ### Managing individual resources

 After you have created a resource type and added properties to it, you can create individual resources.
 An individual resource may, for example, represent the following:

  - a person who works at your venue as a guide
  - a room
  - a piece of equipment